Tmunayyer/expense-calculator/README.md

 heroku create
 ```

 4. Navigate to the Heroku console and find the application.
 Retrieve the public URI that you are able to access the application from under the setting tab.
-Scroll down to the domains sections and retrieve the URI.

 5. Register the Heroku domain with [Google](https://console.developers.google.com/).